The EarFun Free Pro 2 Earphones Are Compact but Pack an Earful of Sound

 I have had the opportunity to try out the EarFun Free Pro 2 for a few weeks.
 Some earphones become uncomfortable after a while.
 However, I have worn the EarFun Free Pro 2 earphones for a few hours at a time without any discomfort.
 In fact, even when working in the yard or exercising, I don’t even notice them.
 Instead, I just enjoy listening to music, audiobooks, or podcasts with great sound quality.
 In fact, the sound is incredible whether I am listening to a dramatized audiobook, my favorite song, or even classical music.
 I feel like I am in the concert hall while listening to Beethoven’s 5th Symphony or Tchaikovsky’s The Nutcracker, a holiday favorite of mine.
 The highs and lows both come out with high fidelity and you can hear the individual instruments.
 These earphones also work well for hands-free phone use.
 The EarFun Free Pro 2 not only lets me hear the voice of the caller but also picks up my voice so the party on the other end can hear me clearly both indoors and outdoors.
 In addition to connecting the earphones to my cell phone, I have also connected them to my laptop as well as my desktop computer.
 Whether watching a movie, listening to music, or playing video games, the EarFun Free Pro 2’s performance exceeded my expectations.
 In fact, after pairing to the computer, I could even activate the noise cancellation function.
 I recently wore them during a Zoom meeting and they worked perfectly.
 I could hear the other people and they said they could hear me clearly as well.

 I am very impressed with the EarFun Free Pro 2 earphones.
 Not only do they provide great active noise cancellation, but they are also some of the most comfortable earphones I have worn.
 I don’t feel any ear pressure with them and the combination of silicone earbuds and ear hooks stay in position in my ears without any need to keep adjusting them.
 I like that since I wear them while working in the yard with gloves on my hands.
 Having to remove my gloves to adjust earphones can be a pain.
 Plus, the earphones register a tap on them while wearing my work gloves so I can easily adjust the volume or go to the next track.
 One of the features I like is the ability to cycle through the noise cancellation modes with a tap of an earphone.
 Other earphones I have used required an app on my phone to control this feature.
+Not only do I like the earphones themselves, I also like the aluminum alloy charging case.
+It is compact and easily fits in my pocket so I can take them with me.
 I highly recommend the EarFun Free Pro 2 for those who appreciate sound quality and comfort while desiring effective active noise cancellation.
 Check out their Amazon page and be sure to use the EFFREEB1 coupon code for a discount.
 These also make a great holiday gift.

 Disclosure: GeekDad received a sample of this item for review purposes.